IntersectMBO/cardano-node/doc/reference/shelley-genesis.md

 For a demo we're going to put all the keys together in once place

-To start with we will set up our template directory:
+To start with, we will set up our template directory:
 ```
 $ cardano-cli shelley genesis create --genesis-dir example/
 ```